knittingirl/ChaoMI/README.md

 $ python3 run-para.py
 ```

 The script will generate the results in the `result/` directory.
+The time to run the script may take a long time (more than a day) depending on the computational environment: in our experiment, we used a server with 64-Core server with 256 GB of RAM to run the experiments with 30 repetitions for each configuration and 30 repetitions for our proposed method.
+But, the time mainly takes for the subject with a large domain size (e.g., 'reservior' and 'random walk').
+In the script `run-para.py`, we suggest a smaller size experiment by commenting out the subject programs with a large domain size and less repetitions (5 $\times$ 5) with less cores (5).
+For a regular laptop, the expected time to run `run-para.py` is less than 30 minutes.

 ##### Combine the results of HyLeak

-Run the script `combine-hyleak-result.py` with the following command:
+Run the script `combine-hyleak-result.py` with the following command (less than a minute):

 ```bash
 $ python3 combine-hyleak-result.py